Prompt Guidelines

 Sushi Dogs art prompts will ask you to meet one of four difficulty levels: beginner, intermediate, advanced, or expert.
 These levels essentially describe the level of detail that your artwork must have in order to satisfy the prompt's requirements.

-Beginner-level prompt artwork should be, at minimum, an uncolored line drawing.
-Your sketch lines don't have to be precise as long as they are legible!
+Beginner-level prompt artwork should be, at minimum, a loosely colored sketched drawing.
+Your sketch lines and coloring don't have to be precise as long as they are legible!

 Prompt artwork may be above the required level, but cannot be below it.
 For example, if a prompt calls for intermediate level artwork, you are welcome to submit artwork at the advanced or expert level, but you cannot submit artwork at the beginner level.